 - Document rendering: Verify the documents that are uploaded are rendered properly in integration with other systems

 - Malware detection and alerts: Test whether Malware check is enabled for docs uploaded and verify whether notifications are sent to a collective set of people like agents, and managers when malware is identified in the system

 - Validating expiry: Verify the Expiry date of the proof document is validated by the application

-Most of the finance applications support multiple languages to provide a personalized experience to their clients.
-Testing business functionalities for all the supported languages is key to ensure a seamless user experience.
+Most of finance applications support multiple languages to provide a personalized experience to their clients.
+Testing business functionalities for all the supported languages is key to ensuring a seamless user experience.
 Here are our experiences

 - Know your client landscape: B2C finance applications need to serve multiple devices and versions.
 For such requirements, the test team should gather the client’s alignment on the list of browser versions, device types, OS that need to be included for testing.
 We need to keep in mind that NOT all banks will go for the same device types and versions.
 For example, one of the Fintechs that we worked with had clients who were not very tech-savvy and they were expected to have older models of phones.